 - Appeal: Assisted living facilities have a right to dispute inspection findings through an appeal to the Division of Hearing and Appeals.
 Appeals may be resolved via stipulated settlement agreements or may go to hearing before an administrative law judge.

-- Pending (department action has been appealed and is awaiting resolution).
+- Pending (DHS action has been appealed and is awaiting resolution).

 - Withdrawn (petitioner withdraws appeal request prior to hearing).

 - Upheld (hearing decision rules in favor of department)

 - Reversed (hearing decision rules in favor of petitioner)